includes Chromatic Scale & Piano Tuning instructions

 For a larger library of free sheet music, go to IMSLP; you may find better editions there, especially for Bach.
 For hard-to-find sheet music, try Plainfield Music Store in Plainfield, NJ.

-For translators, instructions for teachers and students, and 55% discounts for teachers, go to General Information.
+Go to General Information for instructions for translators, teachers, and students, and 55% discounts for teachers.

 Here is a good list of Piano Teachers; however, I have not been able to compile a list of teachers using the methods of this book.